History and Origins of the Riverside.

 Because on a transverse leaf spring style suspension it requires different length springs to change camber settings, the decision taken was to go the rose joint way.
 As some competition cars had used this it was felt to be acceptable.
 Two options offered here.
 The first being rose joints and the second being adjustable rod ends with poly bushes.
 The poly bushes for those who want a slightly less hard feel and the rose joints for the racers.

-Also another pick up point was added to the chassis to add shear strength to the bolt passing through the lower control arm rose joint or poly bushed rod end.
-Again nothing new, but better.
+Also another pick up point was added to the chassis to add shear strength to the bolt passing through the lower control arm rose joint .

 New tooling for the trunnions and uprights were machined and then cast.
 Again lots of time but the end result most satisfying.
 These being cast in 17-4ph stainless for added strength and durability.